Financial Industry Regulatory Authority: Arbitration

 FINRA operates the largest arbitration forum in the United States for the resolution of disputes between customers and member firms, as well as between brokerage firm employees and their firms.
 This function had been performed by both NASD and NYSE's regulation committee until their merger in 2007 to form FINRA.
 Each entity had its own set of rules on arbitration procedures.
 After its creation, FINRA Dispute Resolution harmonized the prior NYSE and NASD rules.)
 Virtually all agreements between investors and their stockbrokers include mandatory arbitration agreements, whereby investors (and the brokerage firms) waive their right to trial in a court of law.
-While arbitration cases are the usual resolution procedure of last resort, class action cases are brought and often permitted to go forward in courts as well, where binding arbitration contracts are sometimes rejected, typically after being ruled unconscionable; see Wilko v.
-Swan.
-Although the fairness of such mandatory arbitration clauses has been called into question, U.S. federal courts have often found them to be lawful and have generally upheld both the enforceability and result of these arbitrations, except in the case of class actions.
+While arbitration cases are the usual resolution procedure of last resort, class action cases are brought and often permitted to go forward in courts as well, where binding arbitration contracts are sometimes rejected, typically after being ruled unconscionable for directly inflicting high up-front financial costs on consumers.
+Although the fairness of such mandatory arbitration clauses has been called into question, the United States Supreme Court has generally upheld both the enforceability and result of these arbitrations, including those that limit the availability of class actions.
+However, FINRA rules do not allow member firms to limit customers’ right to pursue class actions in court, rather than arbitration.

-As of May 2011, the pool of arbitrators consisted of 2,854 individuals classified by FINRA as industry panelists and 3,557 individuals classified as non-industry panelists.
+As of 2023, the pool of arbitrators consisted of 4,236 individuals classified by FINRA as industry panelists and 4,037 individuals classified as non-industry panelists.

-In 1987, the United States Supreme Court ruled in Shearson/American Express Inc. v.
+In 1987, the U.S. Supreme Court ruled in Shearson/American Express Inc. v.
 McMahon that clauses mandating arbitration for disputes under the Securities Exchange Act of 1934 were enforceable.
-Three years later, it overturned Wilko completely in Rodriguez de Quijas v.
+Three years later, it overturned Wilko v.
+Swan completely in Rodriguez de Quijas v.
 Shearson/American Express Inc., extending the arbitration requirement to disputes under the Securities Act of 1933.
 Thus, many securities disputes are now resolved in arbitration.

 For disputes over US$100,000 between customers and member firms, the panel that decides the case generally consists of three arbitrators: one industry (or, at the customer's timely discretion non-industry) panelist, one non-industry panelist, and one non-industry chairperson, according to the Code of Arbitration Procedure for Customer Disputes.
 For disputes between an employee and member firms, all three arbitrators are industry panelists, according to the industry code.
 For a given case, the two sides are provided separate lists by FINRA of ten local arbitrators for each category from which each party can strike up to four arbitrators and provide a ranking for the rest.
 Also provided are ten-year biographies and prior award histories for each arbitrator.
 FINRA will then provide the parties with the panel members by selecting the highest ranked available arbitrator from each category.
+Smaller claims are decided by one arbitrator and the smallest—claims of up to $50,000—may be decided through a Simplified Arbitration Process, with the arbitrator deciding the case by reviewing all the materials presented by the parties without an in-person hearing.